 Third, when prescribing controlled substances, medical records must be incredibly detailed.
 Both federal and state laws require manufacturers, wholesalers, pharmacies, hospitals, physicians, and dentists to maintain an inventory of all drugs that are ordered, purchased, distributed, or dispensed.
 Records of prescriptions for Schedule II controlled substances must be maintained for a period of three years.

-As noted above, a failure to maintain accurate and adequate records constitutes unprofessional conduct under California law.
-The Medical Board of California recommends a minimum of 5 years of probation (stayed revocation) and a maximum penalty of revocation for this offense.
+As noted above, a failure to maintain adequate and accurate records constitutes unprofessional conduct under California law.
+This complaint may result in serious consequences, including potential revocation of a medical license.
 If the complaint involves repeated acts with one patient, a public reprimand may be ordered in lieu of probation or revocation.

 Depending on the specific facts of your case, there may be an opportunity to resolve a complaint regarding medical record documentation before a formal Accusation is filed against you by the Medical Board of California, the Dental Board of California, the Board of Registered Nursing, or another healthcare professional licensing board.
 A skilled San Diego healthcare license defense attorney can develop a comprehensive strategy to defend your license and your livelihood.

 As soon as you learn of an investigation or complaint against you for medical record errors, your first step should be to reach out to an experienced lawyer.
 An investigation by one of these boards or the California Department of Consumer Affairs (DCA) is a formal process that may result in disciplinary action and even criminal charges.
-Your attorney can perform a thorough investigation and put together a plan to resolve the matter in the most favorable way possible, which may include having the investigation closed without discipline.
+You consult with legal counsel before speaking with an investigator or signing any documentation.
+Your attorney can perform a thorough investigation and put together a plan to resolve the matter in the most favorable way possible.

 In certain situations, your licensing board may recommend corrective action instead of filing a formal Accusation against you if investigators determine that a minor violation of the law has occurred or that the complaint may be mediated.
 For medical record errors, you may be required to take a remedial course or a Continuing Medical Education (CME) on medical record keeping.
 You may also be issued an administrative citation and a fine.

-The most critical time of the disciplinary process is the investigation stage.
+The most critical time of the disciplinary process is the investigation stage which is confidential.
 At this point, your healthcare license defense attorney can advocate for you, presenting mitigating evidence to investigators and making an argument for corrective action rather than a formal Accusation and disciplinary action.
+Once an Accusation is filed, your matter becomes public and specific documents are uploaded to your Breeze profile.
 That is why it is so important to contact a lawyer immediately after learning about a complaint or investigation against you.